 welcome the fine thought to your literature

-Sen's language is lyrical in the sense that it has a new phonetical quality about it, completely unheard of in Bangla poetry.
+Swadesh's language is lyrical in the sense that it has a fresh phonetic quality about it, completely unheard of in Bangla poetry.
 It is born fresh from an inner-diasporic Bangla, spoken in large parts of eastern India outside the state of West Bengal.
-To that accent and rhetoric, he adds his recipe of shifting prepositions, verblessness and a conjuctive blending of lines making it distinctive, musical and hard to steal.
+To that accent and rhetoric, he adds his minimalist recipe of shifting prepositions, reductionist verbs and a conjunctive blending of lines making it distinctive, musical and inimitable.

 Swadesh Sen, April, 2009

-One might be able to see a ghost of William Carlos Williams living somewhere deep down in Swadesh Sen's trenches, but we also know, that is purely coincidental, like mildly matching faces with wildly varying character traits.
-Like Williams', Sen's poetry had a small town demeanor, like Patterson is to Jamshedpur, a small town of cultural inconsequence (although an important industrial city in the Indian map).
-One might also argue, that because Sen's poetry is inexorably trying to connect to the goodness of common life around him, while trying to say very little, he has fingerprints of John Ashbery all over his work.
-When we spoke to him about these possible influences towards the end of 2006, he admitted that he had never read Ashbery, (but was extremely curious about his work) very little Williams but more Yeats, cummings, Whitman, Frost, Dylan Thomas, Wallace Stevens, Elliot, and Ginsberg.
+One might be able to see a ghost of William Carlos Williams living somewhere deep down in Swadesh Sen's trenches, but we also know, that is purely coincidental, like mildly matching phenotypes that are genotypically dissimilar.
+Like Williams', Swadesh's poetry had a small town demeanor, like Patterson is to Jamshedpur, a small town of cultural inconsequence (although an important industrial city in the Indian map).
+One might also argue, that because Sen's poetry is inexorably trying to connect to the goodness of common life around him, one might find some fingerprints of John Ashbery (whose work attracted Swadesh far less than let's say, Ginsberg & Corso).
+Once I spoke to him about the possibility of such misreadings towards the end of 2006.
+He admitted that he had never read Ashbery, (although curious about his work which he would go on to read later) very little Williams but more of Yeats, cummings, Whitman, Frost, Dylan Thomas, Wallace Stevens, Eliot, and Ginsberg.

-Swadesh Sen's work seems to solemnly respect all the great traditions of Bengali poetry in its poetics, use of language and artistic demeanor.
-His work resembles, at the same time, the last milestone of traditional mainstream modern Bangla poetry and the first etching on the mural of parallel, experimental and new Bangla poetry.
-The Kaurab group of poets, in the seventies, began what they called poetry camps, which represented a voluntary retirement into nature, far-from-the-madding-crowd, where these poets lived for a few days in the intensive care of poetic art.
-Swadesh Sen's participation in these camps made the discources and the exercise invaluable for his followers.
-Kaurab's "experimental literature" was born right here in these literary and social isolations.
+Swadesh Sen's work seems to solemnly respect all the great traditions of Bengali poetry in its poetics, use of language and artistry.
+His work resembles the first etchings on the murals of parallel, experimental, avant-garde Bangla poetry.
+The Kaurab group of poets, in the 1970s, began what they called Poetry Camps, which represented a voluntary retirement into nature, far-from-the-madding-crowd, where they camped for a few days in the intensive care of the cosmos of quietude.
+Swadesh Sen's participation in these camps made the discourses and the writing invaluable for his cohorts and followers.
+Kaurab's "experimental literature" was born right here in these camps of literary and social isolation.
 "The Orange Is Placed" (1982) was the first book published from these camps.
-Swadesh Sen's first book of verse was followed a decade later by "Milk Glass On The Floor" (1992) .
+It was followed a decade later by "Milk Glass On The Floor" (1992) .

-Swadesh Sen once wrote - "Newness has no grief, its unknown to it".
-A group of younger poets, at the turn of the century, began to cross-refer to his work trying to draw support for their own.
-They called their oeuvre - New Poetry.
-A journal with the same name (editors Swapan Roy & Ranjan Moitra) soon sprung up in 2002.
-Although, Swadesh Sen never made any claim to New Poetry, many, especially younger Bengali poets, see his poetry as an inspiring source of its genre.
+Swadesh Sen once wrote - "Newness has no grief, it’s unknown to it".
+A group of younger poets, at the turn of the millennium, began to cross-refer to his work trying to draw support for their own.
+They called their genre - New Poetry (Natun Kabita).
+A journal with the same name (editors Swapan Roy & Ranjan Moitra) soon birthed in 2002.
+Although, Swadesh Sen never made any claim to New Poetry, many, especially younger Bengali poets, see him as a beacon of their path.

 His books are listed below chronologically -